Bolivia: sacred lakes & salt flats

 Palacio de Sal, Uyuni

 Feel the salt crunch beneath your feet at this spectacular lodge made entirely from salt blocks.
-Featuring roaring log fires, colourful Andean fabrics and a hot tub spa looking out onto the world’s largest salt flats, it’s a one-of-a-kind experience.
+Featuring roaring log fires, colorful Andean fabrics and a hot tub spa looking out onto the world’s largest salt flats, it’s a one-of-a-kind experience.

 Atix Hotel, La Paz